The Web address of this

 loss, a disappointment, a criticism,

-conflict, and unpleasant emotions and/or
+conflict, boredom, and unpleasant emotions and/or

 awarenesses.